Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 A few things to plan separately.

-• Aarti itself is free — no entry ticket at any ghat
+• The aarti itself is free, no entry ticket at any ghat

 • Donations or offerings (entirely optional)